Gladiuzz/Gladiuzz/README.md

 I'm a Computer Science student specializing in Information Technology with a passion for developing innovative mobile and web applications.
 Currently, I am delving into the fascinating world of artificial intelligence, exploring its potential to revolutionize various industries.

+## Project now
+Currently writing my thesis on the topic of automatic translation applications for Japanese comics (manga).

 ## 🛠️Tech Stack

 ### 👨‍💻 Languages